- Recognize the need for planning around children with special health care needs like asthma and allergies.

 - Right Reason.
-Each time medication is given, the person administering it should assure that the medication is being given for the right reason (e.g., Tylenol for teething pain, breathing treatment for asthma attack).
+Each time medication is given, the person administering it should assure that the medication is begin given for the right reason (e.g., Tylenol for teething pain, breathing treatment for asthma attack).
 Consulting the health care plan for the appropriate symptoms can help ensure that the medication is given for the correct reason(s).

 - Right Documentation.
 Each time a child is administered medication, it should be recorded.
 The staff member who administered the medication should document the administration immediately each and every time after they have provided a dose (after washing hands).
 This is an incredibly critical step.
 Without proper documentation, another staff member or the child's family member may not appropriately provide the next dose of medication (e.g., they may provide the next dose too quickly which could cause seriously health implications for the child).

 Any medication or medical equipment should be safely stored in the classroom, office, or nurse's office.
 Prescription medications should be in a container that has been labeled by the physician or pharmacist.
 Over-the-counter medication should be stored in its original package.
 All medications should be stored according to the directions on the containers or as directed by health care professionals.
 Some may require refrigeration, while others may not.
-If a child has severe allergies and might go into anaphylactic shock, they may be prescribed an epinephrine auto-injector (EpiPen, etc.).
+If a child has severe allergies and might go into anaphylactic shock, they will likely be prescribed an epinephrine auto-injector (EpiPen, etc.).
 Keep the auto-injector available at all times, including field trips.

 Information from the American Academy of Pediatrics on Medication Administration